Sunday, June 29, 2025

 That was the nature of the movie business.
 Hurry up and wait.

 One thing was for certain back in Moab: the Trumbo Kid would not be slowing down anytime soon.
-The Canyonlands had become a National Park in 1964, three years before the arrival of Jimmy Trumbo, and now the Arches received the same designation during the winter of 1971 by President Richard M. Nixon.
+Canyonlands had become a National Park in 1964, three years before Jimmy Trumbo's arrival, and Arches received the same designation during the winter of 1971 by President Richard M. Nixon.

-Eight years ago, Jimmy was a wide-eyed 13-year-old witnessing John Wayne do his thing in The Comancheros, with the majestic La Sal Mountains lingering tall and glorious to the east.
+Eight years ago, Jimmy was a wide-eyed 13-year-old, watching John Wayne do his thing in The Comancheros, with the majestic La Sal Mountains looming tall and glorious to the east.
 In the blink of an eye, Jimmy was now a wise 21-year-old and heading up an excursion that covered many of the trails inside the Arches.
 The destination on this fine day: Balanced Rock.

 Jimmy Trumbo had his group take a knee, sit, and take a break.
 He pointed north, 'Look closely now, the eagle has landed.'